FOR-CAST/Extension-Output-Biomass-By-Age/docs/index.md

 - The [LANDIS-II model v8.0](http://www.landis-ii.org/install) installed on your computer.
 - Example files (see below)

-# Download and Run the Extension Installer
+# Download and Install the Extension

 - The latest version can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-By-Age/blob/master/deploy/installer/LANDIS-II-V8%20Output%20Biomass%20By%20Age%204.0-setup.exe).
 (Look for the download icon in the upper right corner.)
 Launch the installer.